eehh-stanford/SNA-workshop/README.md

 - Introduction to igraph (coming soon)
 - Introduction to ERGMs (coming soon)

-You can download the data for the ERGM tutorial [here](bott.Rdata).
+You can download Bott's data onfor the ERGM tutorial [here](bott.Rdata)

 ## Additional resources